William Andrews Nesfield: Biography

 Nesfield was born at Lumley Park, County Durham.
 In 1808, after the death of his mother, the family moved the few miles to Brancepeth where his father became rector of St Brandon's church.
 His stepmother was Marianne Mills of Willington Hall, whose nephew was the noted architect Anthony Salvin, and Nesfield's younger sister married Salvin.

 Nesfield was educated at Durham School, then located on Palace Green, before entering the army.
 He fought under Wellington in Spain and at Waterloo, and he also served for two years in Canada, where he was present at the Siege of Fort Erie and the Battle of Chippawa.
 He retired in 1816, and took up a career as a painter of watercolours, particularly of waterfalls, earning the praise of John Ruskin in Modern Painters.

 While still exhibiting at the Old Water Colour Society, Nesfield began work as a professional landscape architect, with the encouragement of Salvin.

-From 1840 until his death in 1881 he was responsible, either singly or with his sons Arthur Markham and William Eden for no fewer than 259 commissions in the British Isles.
-His military training enabled him to design the water features which were so effective in many of his gardens.
+From 1840 until his death in 1881 he was responsible, either singly or with his sons Arthur Markham and William Eden, for no fewer than 259 commissions in the British Isles.
+His military training enabled him to design the water features that were so effective in many of his gardens.

 The Royal Institute of British Architects (RIBA) has some of his plans.